agnescameron/teaching-site/_pages/syllabus.md

 [**May 11**](../class14/index.html) | in class work on final project | final project |
 [**May 18**](../class15/index.html) | class final. a party!! |

-## Structure of the course:
+## structure of the course
 This course is entirely project-based. this means no exams! but also this does mean that you need to put some work in.
-The other thing this means is that I will also verify that your work is your own.

-I will:
-— look at your git commit history
-— ask you about your code and how it works

 This class is not about having perfect code each week, and I would not expect you to!
 Publish and document whatever you have as you go along, so I can see your thoughts evolving as you go.
-If you’re really struggling, email me before saturday night at the latest, and turn up to office hours on monday / make alternative arrangements, and we can work on getting you back on track.
+If you’re really struggling, email me before saturday night at the latest, and turn up to office hours on Monday / make alternative arrangements, and we can work on getting you back on track.
 Don’t leave everything till the night before!

-Each week, I expect a short paragraph or two on what you struggled with, what you enjoyed, your thoughts on the readings and notes for yourself.
+Each week, I expect you to wtite a short paragraph or two on what you struggled with, what you enjoyed, your thoughts on the readings and notes for yourself.
 This will be really useful to you as you revisit your work, and try and remember what you did and how you did it!

-it’s totally ok if things don’t work out. it’s not ok if you make no effort. git affords me a unique opportunity to distinguish between these things: be honest about what you did and what you need help with.
+It’s totally ok if things don’t always work out, but it’s not ok if you make no effort. git affords me a unique opportunity to distinguish between these things: be honest about what you did and what you need help with.

-want you to make this class useful to you. feel free to adapt tasks (though talk to me about it first).
+I want you to make this class useful to you. feel free to adapt tasks (though talk to me about it first).
 Tasks are deliberately open ended, but if you’re struggling for inspiration you are more than welcome to use one of the example problems that I’ve set.
 If you’d like to look further afield, are.na ideas for a website is a great start.

+### group work

+You may choose to work on any of the weekly projects in a group of not more than two students -- and it's encouraged you try this at least once in the semester.
+Do bear in mind that group projects will not just be marked on the quality of the work (which should exceed the scope of a solo attempt), but on how well you have worked together (to be recorded in the git commit history).

 ### on frameworks

-personally, I find that workflows like react etc take some of the joy out of programming for the net, in the sense that they require a lot more infrastructure than just throwing some HTML and javascript up and seeing what sticks. that aside, they are also extremely useful for certain tasks, and widely used in industry. we’ll go through some popular frameworks in class so you know what they are, and where they’re used.
+Personally, I find that web development frameworks like React, Angular and others take some of the joy out of programming for the net, in the sense that they require a lot more infrastructure than just throwing some HTML and Javascript up and seeing what sticks. that aside, they are also extremely useful for certain tasks, and widely used in industry.
+We’ll go through some popular frameworks in class so you know what they are, and where they’re used.

-if you’d like to use one such framework for all or any of your projects, I will happily help you get set up during office hours though I would expect you to be reasonably self sufficient and confident with the material already being covered. try for a homework before deciding to use for final project. i am most familiar with react, and haven’t used x, y, or z, but more than happy to help you debug it if you give me fair warning.
+If you’d like to use one such framework for all or any of your projects, I am happy to talk through it with you, though I would expect you to be reasonably self sufficient and confident with the material already being covered.
+I would encourage you to try it for a homework or two before deciding to use for final project.
+I am most familiar with React, but more than happy to help you with other frameworks if you give me fair warning.

-### structure of each class:
+### structure of each class
 * 1 hour what happened this week, what did everyone do and what did they think about it.
 Any big web news we’ll also talk about / if we have significant readings.

 * 10min break (get a snack!)